chezou/tabula-py/docs/contributing.rst

 Documentation
 -------------

-You can build document on your environment as folows:
+You can build document on your environment as follows:

 .. code-block:: bash